Frequently Asked Questions / Practical Details

 I have a disability.
 Will camp be accessible for me?

-The site will be accessible for most people with some types of disabilities, but may be challenging for others.
+The site is accessible for people with some types of disabilities, but may be challenging for others.
 If you have questions about disability access, or have any special food, medical, or other needs, please get in touch with us to see if your needs can be accommodated.

 Can I smoke, light fires, or use candles at camp?